 Certain computing labs are provided for the use of students enrolled in particular programs.
 PPHAC 114 (MoCoSIN) is for computer science and earth science students; Graphics Lab 7 and Graphics Lab HILL 309 (both Mac) are for art and graphics students; West Hall 222 (Mac) is for music students; and the Seminary Lab (Win) is for students of the Moravian Theological Seminary.

-CIT’s Help Desk is accessible via telephone (ext.
-1500), e-mail at firstname.lastname@example.org, online (self-serve help) at cithelp.moravian.edu, CIT’s portal pages on AMOS (click on the CIT Help tab), and walk-in from 7:30 a.m. to 7:30 p.m.
+IT’s Help Desk is accessible via telephone (ext.
+1500), e-mail at email@example.com, online (self-serve help) at ithelp.moravian.edu, IT’s portal pages on AMOS (click on the IT Help tab), and walk-in from 7:30 a.m. to 7:30 p.m.
 Monday through Thursday and 7:30 a.m. to 4:30 p.m.
 Friday whenever College administrative offices are open.
 Help Desk technicians can assist with a variety of hardware and software issues.
 The Help Desk is located in Memorial Hall.
-610 625-5000.
+610 861-1500.

-Any student who connects any computer, regardless of the operating system or computer manufacturer, is required to run current anti-virus and anti-spyware programs with automatic updates on his or her computer.
+Any student who connects any computer, regardless of the operating system or computer manufacturer, is required to run current anti-virus and anti-spyware programs with automatic updates on their computer.
 Although the College provides both programs for students, students may use their own if the programs update automatically.
 Students must check their College-supplied e-mail on a regular basis, since most College communications are issued electronically.

-The Moravian College technology fee supports the full range of information, education, and instructional technology services offered to students at Moravian College, Moravian Theological Seminary, and the Comenius Center.
+The Moravian College technology fee supports the full range of information, education, and instructional technology services offered to students at Moravian College and Moravian Theological Seminary.
 The fee provides:

 - Access to the Internet